Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Drivers.rst

   * *id*: Driver index
   * *filename*: Input filename (.stl or .shp)
   * *minskowski*: Minskowski radius value
+  * *binary*: Define if the stl file is ascii or binary, default is false.
+  * *scale*: Define the scale factor of applied to the shape, default is 1.
   * *state*: Define the center, velocity, angular velocity and the orientatation.
 Default is: state: {center: [0,0,0], vel: [0,0,0], vrot: [0,0,0], quat: [1,0,0,0]}.
   * *params*: List of params, motion type, motion vectors ....
 Default is { motion_type: STATIONARY}.